jtaleric/cilium-testplan-proposal/test-plans/performance/draft-servicemesh-performance.md

 ## Tooling
 ### Tools to be deployed on the SUT

-- Fortio UI \
-*How do we install Fortio \
-For your distribution read the docs : https://github.com/fortio/fortio#installation

-- Performance bookinfo \
+- Nighthawk-http-server \
-*How do we install perf bookinfo?*\
+*How do we install nighthawk-http-server?*\
-First label one of your nodes with `app=workload` then `kubectl create -f https://gist.githubusercontent.com/jtaleric/ededfed35facde1296b40ca757efa3e8/raw/8ac3ac2fa6b07a9afe5bd3b5a461adbe71f048d9/performance-bookinfo.yaml`
+First label one of your nodes with `app=workload` then `kubectl create -f scripts/service-mesh/sm-perf.yaml`

  - Prometheus \
 *How do we install prom?*\